mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/connectivity.md

  A JSON list [x, y, z] decodes to a list (x y z).
 A JSON Object with name A and value B, denoted as \{a: b\} decodes to a dictionary with the key a and value b.

+{:id="Web.PatchFile" class="method"} <i/> PatchFile(*path*{:.text})
+: Performs an HTTP PATCH request using the Url property and data from the specified file.

+   If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
+The ResponseFileName property can be used to specify the name of the file.

+   If the SaveResponse property is false, the GotText event will be triggered.

+{:id="Web.PatchText" class="method"} <i/> PatchText(*text*{:.text})
+: Performs an HTTP PATCH request using the Url property and the specified text.

+   The characters of the text are encoded using UTF-8 encoding.

+   If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
+The responseFileName property can be used to specify the name of the file.

+   If the SaveResponse property is false, the GotText event will be triggered.

+{:id="Web.PatchTextWithEncoding" class="method"} <i/> PatchTextWithEncoding(*text*{:.text},*encoding*{:.text})
+: Performs an HTTP PATCH request using the Url property and the specified text.

+   The characters of the text are encoded using the given encoding.

+   If the SaveResponse property is true, the response will be saved in a file and the GotFile event will be triggered.
+The ResponseFileName property can be used to specify the name of the file.

+   If the SaveResponse property is false, the GotText event will be triggered.

 {:id="Web.PostFile" class="method"} <i/> PostFile(*path*{:.text})
 : Performs an HTTP POST request using the Url property and data from the specified file.